Queen's Baton Relay FAQ's

 Besides safely containing Her Majesty’s message, the QBR shares the excitement of the Games with millions of people around the world, shining a light on the Gold Coast, Queensland, Australia and the Games to come.

-The GC2018 Queen’s Baton will visit all nations and territories of the Commonwealth on its way to the Opening Ceremony of GC2018 on 4 April 2018.
+The GC2018 Queen’s Baton is visiting all nations and territories of the Commonwealth on its way to the Opening Ceremony of GC2018 on 4 April 2018.
 In Australia the Baton will spend time in communities across every state and territory.
 Click here to explore where the Queen's Baton will travel.

 The QBR starts its journey in Australia on 25 December 2017.
 The Baton will be celebrated in communities across the country for 100 days.

 The Australian Celebration Communities that the Baton will travel to were revealed in a nation-wide announcement on 5 March 2017.

 Details of the Relay’s street-level activities and other public celebrations will be announced on 17 November 2017.